BTrujillo816/coffee-scale/documentation/Project Template 2.md

   - Waterproof

 ## Functions
-- Uses infrared sensor to detect ball
+- Uses pressure sensor to weight change when ball goes in a cup filled with water
-- Emits a sound whenever infrared detect ball
+- Emits a sound whenever weight change is detected

 ## Integration
 - Protocols